Codecademy/docs/content/python/concepts/built-in-functions/terms/bytearray/bytearray.md

 ---
-Title: 'bytearray()'
+Title: "bytearray()"
-Description: 'Returns an array of the given bytes of an object.'
+Description: "Returns an array of the given bytes of an object."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Encoding'
+  - "Encoding"
-  - 'Arrays'
+  - "Arrays"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
-  - 'paths/data-science'
+  - "paths/data-science"
 ---

 Returns an array of the given bytes of an object.